bob-606/5.easa.fi/README.md

 ## 63. The angle (alpha) shown in the figure is referred to as...
 (See figure PFA-003)
-The angle (alpha) shown in the figure is referred to as...
-(See figure PFA-003)
 - angle of incidence.
 - lift angle.
 - angle of inclination.